What is Lumbar Disc Disease (Herniated Disc)?

 Living with lumbar disc disease

 Conservative therapy requires patience; but sticking with your treatment plan can reduce back pain and minimize the chance of worsening pain or damage to the disc.
 Conservative measures and surgery can both take time to be effective.
+Connect with our team at 269.556.1990 or online, here

 Key points about lumbar disc disease